abhishekpatil4/d3js-mindmap/README.md

 # d3js-mindmap
-D3.js is a JavaScript library (https://d3js.org/) for producing dynamic, interactive data visualizations in web browsers, this repo contains files for extracting json data and visualizing in a mindmap
+D3.js is a JavaScript library (https://d3js.org/) for producing dynamic, interactive data visualizations in web browsers, this repo contains files for extracting json data and visualizing in a mindmap.
 ## Run Locally

 Clone the project